14 Top-Rated Tourist Attractions in the Dandenong Ranges

 After viewing all the provocative modern art, spend some time exploring the building and lingering in the outdoor spaces here to really appreciate the picturesque, peaceful setting.

-Address: 311 Healesville - Yarra Glen Road, Healesville
+Address: 311 Healesville - Yarra Glen Road, Healesville, Victoria

 Official site: http://www.twma.com.au/

-Other highlights are Geppetto's Workshop, a quirky toyshop specializing in wooden toys, including a colorful collection of marionettes and hand puppets, and Sassafras Sweet Co., an old-fashioned candy shop.
+Other top things to do in Sassafras include are Geppetto's Workshop, a quirky toyshop specializing in wooden toys, including a colorful collection of marionettes and hand puppets, and Sassafras Sweet Co., an old-fashioned candy shop.

-If you'd like to stay in the area, you'll find a range of accommodation in the village and immediate surroundings.
+If you'd like to stay in the area, you'll find plenty of charming Dandenong Ranges accommodation in the village and immediate surroundings.

 More Related Articles on PlanetWare.com